Koreans During WWII

 The Republic of Korea was officially established on August 15, 1948, exactly three years to the day after the Japanese surrender which ended WWII.
 South Korean Independence Day is also celebrated on August 15th.

-Although Japan was the party that started the Pacific War, the dropping of the atomic bomb which lead to their surrender created the widely held perception among the Japanese people that they were the victims of the war.
-Any Koreans, known to the Japanese, who were killed by the atomic bombs at Hiroshima and Nagasaki, are not listed by the Japanese as casualties of the bombs.
-The same is true for the POWs killed by the atomic bombs.
+Although Japan was the party that started the Pacific War, the dropping of the atomic bomb which lead to their surrender created the widely held perception among the Japanese that they were the victims of the war.
+For many years, any Koreans who were injured or killed by the atomic bombs at Hiroshima and Nagasaki, were not listed by the Japanese as casualties.
+Prior to 2008, Koreans who survived the bombing could not get paid medical care from the Japanese government.13 It took 4 decades for a Japanese survivor of the bomb to identify 12 American POWs who were killed by the atomic bombs.
+See The Secret History of the American POWs Killed by the Atomic Bomb by Shigeaki Mori.
+It is unknown how many other POWs from the U.S. and other nations were killed at Hiroshima and Nagasaki, and the Japanese are not willing to do the research.14

 Footnotes: